This is based on opinion. Please don't list it on a work's trope example list.

 Lief being reprimanded by the spirits of Del's fallen.
 The spirit of Josef appears and only shakes its head as if saying there's nothing left for him to do.

 Lief seeing Sharn dying in front of him from the 'Toran Plague'.

 While he was still evil, the anime version of the former Jalis knight Gorl still managed to come across as a very tragic character.

 The anime had (believe it or not) Thaegan and her children, in the group's (minus Ichabod) final appearance.
 The part when Thaegan commits her Suicide Attack and her children didn't want to be left behind was sweet in itself.
-Then when she asked them why they did it, they tell her they just wanted to be with their mother.
+Then when she asks them why they did it, they tell her they just wanted to be with their mother.
 If that doesn't start the water works the fact that their deaths created a lovely rainbow will.

 Speaking of Ichabod, his death scene is him refusing help from Lief before dying and joining the souls of his family.